sqlxpert/10-minute-aws-client-vpn/README.md

 You can change the `Enable` parameter whenever you wish.

-You can add or remove a backup subnet (for a backup Availability Zone) even while the VPN is enabled.
+You can add or remove a backup subnet (for a second Availability Zone) even while the VPN is enabled.
 You can also switch between generic and custom security groups.

 Do not try to change the VPC, the destination or client IP address ranges, or the paths, after you have created the `CVpn` stack.
-To choose different values for those parameters, create a `CVpn2` stack and then delete your original `CVpn` stack.
+Instead, create a `CVpn2` stack and then delete your original `CVpn` stack; distributing a new VPN client configuration is required.

 ## Feedback